Florida man convicted in parking lot shooting of black man

 Theresa Jean-Pierre Coy, one of Drejka's attorneys, told reporters outside the courthouse that she respected the verdict, but her team would likely file an appeal.
 She expressed her condolences to the McGlockton family and said that while she was disappointed in the verdict, she was "happy they received the justice they were seeking."

-"My family can finally rest now," McGlockton's father, Michael McGlockton, told reporters.

-"Now we can start to put the pieces back together," he added.

-Drejka had confronted McGlockton's girlfriend for parking in a handicapped space while McGlockton went inside a convenience store.
+Drejka had confronted McGlockton's girlfriend, Britany Jacobs, for parking in a handicapped space while McGlockton went inside a convenience store with his 5-year-old son.
 Security video recorded McGlockton leaving the store and shoving Drejka to the ground.
 Seconds later, Drejka pulled out a handgun and shot McGlockton, 28, as he backed away.
-McGlockton ran inside the store, where he collapsed and died.
+McGlockton ran inside the store, where he collapsed and died in front of his son.

 The video was played multiple times for the jury of five men and a woman.